 What is 'Otto Cycle'?
 How Petrol Engine Works?

 Otto Cycle is also known as Four-Stroke Spark-Ignition Cycle.
-It was named after German engineer Nikolaus Otto, who invented, developed and patented first Four-Stroke petrol engine.
-The Four-Stroke petrol engine works on the following cycle –
+It was named after German engineer Nikolaus Otto who invented, developed and patented first Four-Stroke petrol engine.
+The Four-Stroke petrol engine works on the following cycle which includes –

-2. Compression Stroke – With closing of Inlet valve, the area above the piston gets closed.
+2. Compression Stroke – With closing of Inlet valve, it closes the area above the piston.
 The piston moves up resulting in compression of the air-fuel mixture in a confined space.

-Combustion Process - At this stage a spark is fired by the spark-plug resulting in instantaneous burning of petrol resulting in an explosion.
-This causes heat to release resulting in generation of expanding forces known as power.
+Combustion Process - At this stage the spark-plug fires the spark which results in instantaneous burning of petrol causing in an explosion.
+This causes heat to release which generates expanding forces known as power.